The dark legacy of sexual liberation in Germany | DW | 17.06.2020

 Marco and Sven standing in the bright light and warm afternoon sun, in front of a restaurant in the central Berlin district of Mitte, have just attended a press conference that they hoped would at last cast some light on the structures behind the torment for so long inflicted on them and other young boys.

-A team of researchers from the University of Hildesheim had published a reportcommissioned by Berlin's Department for Education, Youth and Family.
-The same department that had been responsible for protecting Marco and Sven.
+A team of researchers from the University of Hildesheim had published a report commissioned by Berlin's Department for Education, Youth and Family.
+It is the same department that had been responsible for protecting Marco and Sven.

 The researchers were given access to files relating to what was called Foster Home Fritz H. It was here that Marco, Sven, and eight other boys and youths were placed in the years from 1973 to 2003.
 The youngsters were put into the care of Fritz H. by Berlin's youth welfare offices.